 This helps improve cash flow understanding.
 The reason it works is because the accounts are funded and spent for an individual purpose, allowing you to understand your cash position by looking at an account balance instead of crunching numbers.

 Using one bank account can’t really tell you where your cash is going in your business.
 In one checking account, you most likely make payments for operations, inventory, payroll, and other expenses.
-If you take a glance at your account balance, you don’t really know much about your spending.

 If you have a large balance in this account, you also might get ideas about using the money to pay for wish list things.
 If there’s a low balance, there’s a possibility you’ll start looking to delay bills or how to sell more so you can increase that account.